itm4n/VBA-RunPE/README.md

 # VBA RunPE

 ## Description
 A simple yet effective implementation of the RunPE technique in VBA.
 This code can be used to run executables from the memory of Word or Excel.
-It is compatible with both 32 bits and 64 bits of Microsoft Office 2010 and above.
+It is compatible with both 32 bits and 64 bits versions of Microsoft Office 2010 and above.

 ![Win10_x64_Office2016_x64_PowerShell](https://github.com/itm4n/VBA-RunPE/raw/master/screenshots/01_Win10_x64_Office2016_x64_PowerShell.png)